SNodeC/snode.c/docs/core-stream-shutdown-lifecycle.md

 Signal-triggered framework shutdown still calls the existing `SocketContext` signal callback exactly once and leaves its `bool` signature unchanged.
 Before this policy, `false` prevented `SocketWriter` from starting graceful shutdown.
-While the EventLoop is `STOPPING`, `false` is now retained as an observable callback result but cannot veto framework transport cleanup: the common bounded shutdown path proceeds.
+During coordinated framework shutdown, the callback result is intentionally ignored and cannot veto framework transport cleanup: the common bounded shutdown path proceeds.

-This change is deliberately limited to framework shutdown.
-The existing `SocketWriter::signalEvent()` behavior remains unchanged for any independent signal dispatch outside EventLoop shutdown.
-The current source has no such ordinary non-`STOPPING` dispatch path: `signalEvent()` is reached through `DescriptorEventReceiver::onShutdown()`, after `EventLoop::free()` has entered `STOPPING`.
-No synthetic signal path is introduced by this change.
+The current source has no independent non-`STOPPING` signal-dispatch path for an established stream connection.
+Removing the obsolete writer-specific signal override therefore does not change any reachable ordinary signal behavior, and no synthetic signal path is introduced.

 ## TLS helper coordination